slackhq/csp-html-webpack-plugin/README.md

 })
 ```
 ## Advanced Usage
-### Dumping the CSP directives into a file
+### Generating a file containing the CSP directives

-Sometimes the `<meta>` tag is not compatible with specific directives, for example `report-uri` or `report-to`.
+Some specific directives require the CSP to be sent to the client via a response header (e.g. `report-uri` and `report-to`)
-For that specific case, it's possible to set your own `processFn` callback to add a conf file that will be used by the reverse-proxy.
+You can set your own `processFn` callback to make this happen.

-Here is an example for nginx in webpack.config.js :
+#### nginx

+In your webpack config:

 ```js
 const RawSource = require('webpack-sources').RawSource;